mikevoronov/libp2p-dissector/README.md

 Please be sure, that Wireshark has access to these plugins on your setup.

-## High-level dissecting algorithm description
+## High-level dissecting algorithm overview

 1. At first, multistream dissector is registred as the heuristic dissector
 2. This dissecctor looks for the "/multistream/1.0.0" string in traffic, then parses multistream handshaked packets and, finally, calls secio dissector.